 A GLORIOUS WEEKEND AT DEEP ROOTS… FRESH BEATS RHYTHM PARADE & MORE!

-Fabulously fun FREE events happen every year, throughout the day Friday, Saturday and Sunday, and some general themes have developed over the years.
-We are always exploring new projects so plug in to our website or our Facebook page to read about how the 2018 festival is shaping up.
-We will post details from time to time.
+Fabulously fun FREE events happen every year, throughout the day Friday, Saturday and Sunday.
+Some general themes have developed over the years, and we are always exploring new projects so check our website or our Facebook page to get up-to-date details.
+The healing qualities of music theme will be woven into our 2019 Festival.

 Friday, free music performances start.
 People are encouraged to bring a chair and spend some part of the afternoon at the Clock Park tent where, usually starting at 2pm, various musicians entertain.
 Artists@Acadia is another option for free performances that has always been popular.